 The BA (Hons) Popular Music with Music Technology programme is one of the few courses of its type in the country and is designed to equip you with the ability to interact and innovate within a vibrant environment, nurturing a specialism in popular music and related industries.
 The area of popular music is a dynamic, well established creative aspect of the music industry involving sophisticated craft, technical, analytical and scholarly approaches.

-You will develop a wide range of disciplines through performance, composition, technology, media production, psychology, physics, philosophy, and musicology; you will also develop an in-depth appreciation of the increasing significance of popular music in economic and professional terms; looking forward to the modern media environment as this provides an increasing range of traditional and non-traditional professional opportunities.
+You will develop a wide range of disciplines through performance, composition, technology, media production, psychology, physics, philosophy, and musicology.
+You will also develop an in-depth appreciation of the increasing significance of popular music in economic and professional terms.

 - You'll have regular opportunities to perform in public, and we'll encourage you to take part in the local music scene.